wbcomdesigns/buddypress-group-type-search/readme.txt

 == Upgrade Notice ==
 = 1.0.0 =
-This version is the initial version of the plugin providing basic search functionality.
+This version is the initial version of the plugin provoding basic search functionality.